 - A 4GB flash drive for the 32-bit version of Windows 8 or a 8GB flash drive for 64-bit version of Windows 8.

-After you have all those setup make sure you back up all your data on your flash drive.
-This process will more than likely wipe them.
-Now that is all set lets make a bootable Windows 8 flash drive.
+After you have all prerequisites ready make sure you backup your USB drive.
+This process will wipe your flash drive.
+Now that you are ready lets create the bootable USB drive.

 Create a Bootable Windows 8 Flash Drive

-If you haven’t down already, from our previous post, you will want to download the Microsoft USB/DVD tool directly from Microsoft, and install it.
-After you are done installing it, go ahead and launch the application.
+If you haven’t down already, from our previous post, you will want to download the Microsoft Windows 7 USB/DVD tool directly from Microsoft, and install it.
+After you are done installing it, launch the Windows 7 USB/DVD tool.
 When the tool opens up, you will want to click Browse to the right of the Source File text box.

-Then find the Windows 8 ISO you downloaded and select it and click open to continue.
+You will be prompted to locate the Windows 8 ISO file.
+Find the Windows 8 ISO you downloaded and select it.
+Click open to continue.

-On the next screen you will need to select your USB device.
-Make sure you select the right one before you continue.
+On the next screen you will need to select your USB drive.
+Make sure you select the right flash drive before you continue.
 Click Begin copying when you are ready.

 A second prompt will ask you again if you are sure you want to erase all content.
 Click Yes to continue.

-After that finial prompt, your device will be formatted and the Windows 8 ISO will be copied over to your USB device.
+After the finial prompt, your device will be formatted and the Windows 8 ISO will be copied over to your USB drive.

-It will take some time for this whole process to complete so step away from the computer for a bit and grab a cup of coffee or perhaps some type of sweet bread desert.
-Whatever you do, or don’t do, when you come back you will be greeted with 100% complete.
+It will take some time for this whole process to complete so step away from the computer for a bit and grab a cup of coffee.
+By the time you come back, we hope, your USB drive will be ready.
 Go ahead and close the USB/DVD tool.

-Head over to Windows Explorer and open your USB device.
-You should see all the files form the ISO copied over to your flash drive.
+Head over to Windows Explorer and open your USB drive.
+You should see all the files from the Windows 8 ISO copied over to your flash drive.

-The only next step is to reboot your computer and install Windows 8.
-Congratulations, you now have Windows 8 on a flash drive.
+The next step is to reboot your computer and install Windows 8.
+Congratulations, you now have a bootable Windows 8 flash drive.